What is Stone Coated Steel Roofing?

 History of Stone Coated Steel Roofing

-While stone coated steel products are now manufactured with state-of-the-art materials and processes, the basic technology has been around for many decades.
+While stone coated steel products are now manufactured with the state-of-the-art materials and processes described above, the basic technology has been around for many decades.

-Unified Steel, DECRA and Tilcor have an intertwined history and they lay claim to the same origination story:
+Unified Steel, DECRA and Tilcor have an intertwined history and they lay claim to the same origination story as follows:

 During World War 2, the Decraspray Company was contracted by the United Kingdom to develop a technique for protecting and camouflaging various buildings from German air raids.
 Their solution was to spray a bituminous tar-like emulsion on existing iron clad buildings.
 The results were very successful.

 While visiting the United Kingdom in 1954, Lou Fisher, an industrialist from New Zealand, noticed how well the buildings covered with the Decraspray coatings stood up to the wet British climate.
 After returning to New Zealand, Mr. Fisher experimented with various materials, and in in 1957 he produced the first “Decramastic” roofing tiles by applying a bitumen to metal tiles.
 However, Mr. Fisher soon discovered that the tar-like coverings caused the panels to stick together when heated by the sun.
 As a solution to this problem, natural stone chips were added to prevent the sheets from sticking together.
-Thus, a revolutionary new roofing product was born.
+Thus, a revolutionary new roofing product that has come to be known as “Stone Coated Steel Roofing” was born.

-Over the years, many mergers and acquisitions occurred and various companies have been consolidated.
+Over the years, many mergers, acquisitions, and name changes occurred.
 Today, the surviving US manufacturers are:

-- Unified Steel Stone Coated Roofing owned by Westlake Royal Roofing Solutions.
+• Unified Steel Stone Coated Roofing owned by Westlake Royal Roofing Solutions.
+The company was purchase from Headwaters Inc in 2021 and rebranded from Boral Steel to Unified Steel in 2022.
 Products are manufactured in the USA.
-Predecessors and consolidations related to Unified Steel include Boral Steel, Gerard USA, Metro Roof Products, and Steel Rock Roof Products.
+Other predecessors and consolidations related to Unified Steel include Gerard USA, Metro Roof Products, and Steel Rock Roof Products.

-- DECRA Metal Roofing owned by IKO Industries.
+• DECRA Metal Roofing acquired by IKO Industries in 2018.
 IKO Industries owns Gerard outside of the US.
 Products are manufactured in the USA.

-- Tilcor Roofing Systems owned by IKO Industries.
+• Tilcor Roofing Systems was owned by the Ross Roof Group until 2021 when the Ross Roof Group was purchased by IKO Industries.
 Products are manufactured in the USA and New Zealand.
-Predecessors include Ross Roofing, and Metrotile USA.
+Another predecessor includes Metrotile USA.

-Because the benefits Unified Steel Stone Coated Roofing products are so great, additional companies/distributors are now selling products in the US.
+Because the benefits of Stone Coated Steel roofing products are so great, additional companies/distributors are now selling products in the US.
 These include:

-Let Roofing Force Help You Choose the Best Product for Your Roof
+Let Roofing Force Help You Choose the Best Products for Your Roof

-Roofing Force is the largest and best installer of Stone Coated Steel Roofing in the Midwest (Kansas, Missouri, Illinois, Oklahoma and Arkansas).
-We have the most experienced installation crews, and you can rest assured that your home or business will be protected with the best products and warranties available.
+Roofing Force is the largest and most professional installer of Stone Coated Steel Roofing in the Midwest (Kansas, Missouri, Illinois, Oklahoma and Arkansas).
+By choosing Roofing Force as your roofer, you can rest assured that your home or business will be protected with the best roofing products and warranties available.

 Visit our Stone Coated Steel information page or our Gallery to see examples of Stone Coated Steel and other roofing materials, or give us a call at (913) 270-5440 and we will connect you with a Roofing Force professional in your area.